digitalocean/kubecon-2022-doks-workshop/02-flux.md

     - `<YOUR_GITHUB_REPOSITORY_NAME>` - GitHub repository name used for your `DOKS` cluster `reconciliation` as defined by the `--repository` argument of the flux bootstrap command.

 2. Next, change directory where your Flux CD `Git` repository was cloned, and checkout the correct branch (usually `main`).
-3. Now, create the `directory structure` to store Flux CD `HelmRepository`, `HelmRelease` and `SealedSecret` manifests for each component of the `Starter Kit`.
-Please replace the `FLUXCD_SYNC_PATH` variable value with your `Flux CD` cluster sync directory path, as defined by the `--path` argument of the flux bootstrap command (Starter Kit is using the `clusters/dev` path):
+3. Now, create the `directory structure` to store Flux CD `HelmRepository`, `HelmRelease` and `SealedSecret` manifests for each component.
+Please replace the `FLUXCD_SYNC_PATH` variable value with your `Flux CD` cluster sync directory path, as defined by the `--path` argument of the flux bootstrap command.

     ```shell
     FLUXCD_SYNC_PATH="clusters/dev"